 - Shoulder and arm pain (tendonitis, carpal tunnel syndrome, impingement)

 - Hip and leg pain (sciatica, muscle strain, calf-tightness/spasm)

 - Foot (ankle sprain, achilles tendonitis, plantar faciitis)

 What to expect after Treatment

 Most patients will feel soreness from a few hours to two days, which is the normal response from dry needling.
 Bruising is expected sometimes within blood vessel areas.
 Any time needles are used, there is a risk of infection.
-However, at Select Physical Therapy, the therapist uses a single packed/disposable and sterile needle during treatment.
+However, at Newcare Physical Therapy, the therapist uses a single packed/disposable and sterile needle during treatment.